-Actuarial Cost Method: Investment Rate of Return: Projected Salary increases: Individual Entry Age Normal Method 6.85%, net of pension plan investment expense, including inflation 5.0% (2.50% inflation, 2.50% merit) Mortality Rates: Pub-2010 Public Retirement Plans Mortality Table for Safety Below- Median Employees, Healthy Retirees & Disabled Retirees multiplied by 120% for males & 115% for females for active members, annuitants and beneficiaries & disabled annuitants, each with full generational projection using the appropriate MP2019 scale.
-Expected Remaining Service lives: Cost of living adjustments: 5 years The present value of future retirement benefits is based on benefits currently being paid by the Fund and includes previously granted cost of living increases.
+Investment Rate of Return: 6.85%, net of pension plan investment expense, including inflation

+Projected Salary increases: 5.0% (2.50% inflation, 2.50% merit)

+Mortality Rates: Pub-2010 Public Retirement Plans Mortality Table for Safety Belowusing the appropriate MP2019 scale.

+Median Employees, Healthy Retirees & Disabled Retirees multiplied by 120% for males & 115% for females for active members, annuitants and beneficiaries & disabled annuitants, each with full generational projection currently being paid by the Fund and includes previously granted cost of living increases.
 The present values do not include provisions of potential future increases not yet authorized by the Board of Trustees as they were deemed not to be substantively automatic.